September 2007 Newsletter

 The rest of this year will be spent finishing off all the weddings, moving our life back to the UK and planning for 2008.
 Any feedback, comments or suggestions on the above are always welcome and appreciated.

-For this month then I have added the following to the website…
+For the September 2007 Newsletter then, I have added the following to ATP

-- Canon EOS 1D Mark III User Review – 4 Weddings and a Funeral!
-(For my lovely 1D Mark II that is) – Having shot 4 weddings with this revolutionary camera that has had a complete overhaul of new technology, I can safely say that it paves the way for all DSLR’s in the future.
-A pricey beast but worth a read as many or most new Pro, Semi-Pro and beginner Digital SLR’s will incorporate these exciting features over the coming years.
+4 Weddings and a Funeral!
+(For my lovely 1D Mark II that is) - Having shot 4 weddings with this revolutionary camera that has had a complete overhaul of new technology, I can safely say that it paves the way for all DSLR’s in the future.
+A pricey beast but worth a read.
+Many or most new Pro, Semi-Pro and beginner Digital SLR’s will incorporate these exciting features over the coming years.
 I have been using this for a month now and love it!

-The user experience is great as it has all the usual editing and organising functions and when you view images full screen, the 4 menus available are not visible and only appear when you hover the cursor to the left, right, top or bottom of your screen.
-Check it out at http://www.faststone.org
+The user experience is great as it has all the usual editing and organising functions.
+When you view images full screen, the 4 menus available are not visible.
+They only appear when you hover the cursor to the left, right, top or bottom of your screen.
+Check it out at https://www.faststone.org

 So, there you have it...another busy month over and a hectic couple coming up.
 The nights are drawing in and days are getting shorter.
 You leave for work in the dark and get home in the dark so what do you shoot over the coming months?

 Get a tripod and try some long exposure night photography.
 Hmm, there’s another idea for a new section coming soon.